What does the big photo on the Home page show?

 Will PEM work from the start?

 – The PEM system operates when it is installed.
-At the very start the accumulated excess groundwater may result in a high water flow to the PEM at MLW, which is under water.
+At the start, the accumulated excess groundwater may result in a high water flow to the PEM at MLW, which is under water.
 In the rare case a fountain of water can be seen at the PEM in the waterline.
-During this initial period of a few weeks/months the beach may fluctuate and a few PEMs become visible until it reaches its new balance.
+During this initial period of a few weeks/months, the beach may fluctuate and a few PEMs become visible until it reaches its new balance.
 Compare it to detox – you don’t look pretty the first days – but you will later.

 How long before a clear effect can be seen?